SoftInstigate/restheart-website/docs/roadmap.md

 Developing plugins involves implementing classes that extend interfaces and registering them.

-RESTHeart Platform 4.2 will unify the extension API so that both core and security plugins will follow the same approach.
+RESTHeart 4.2 will unify the extension API so that both core and security plugins will follow the same approach.

 The new repository `restheart-platform-plugins` containing the plugin API will be released and distributed under the Apache License 2.0.